Pierre Yves Kéralum: Early life and education

 Pierre Yves Kéralum was born in the Brittany region of France on March 2, 1817, the youngest of ten children of Marc Yves Kéralum, a carpenter, and Jeanne Colcanap.
 As an apprentice carpenter and cabinetmaker, he was making his traditional Tour de France when he was called to the priesthood.
 He studied at the Pont-Croix minor seminary, then entered the Quimper major seminary in 1847.
 He was ordained a deacon in 1850.
-After deciding to join the Missionary Oblates of Mary Immaculate, he began his novitiate at Notre-Dame-de-l'Osier in 1851, and spent several months at the Marseilles major seminary.
+After deciding to join the Missionary Oblates of Mary Immaculate, he began his novitiate at Notre-Dame-de-l'Osier in 1851, and spent several months at the Marseille major seminary.
 He was ordained a priest by the Bishop of Marseille, Eugène de Mazenod, on February 15, 1852, and was sent to Galveston, Texas.

 Priesthood

 Kéralum spent nine months in Galveston, where he helped establish the city's first Catholic college-seminary.
 Originally named Immaculate Conception College and Seminary, it was chartered in 1856 as St. Mary's University of Galveston.
-In 1853 he was transferred to Brownsville, Texas, where he began serving as a circuit rider for the Lower Rio Grande Valley.
+In 1853, he was transferred to Brownsville, Texas, where he began serving as a circuit rider for the Lower Rio Grande Valley.

 Architectural work

 In addition to carpentry, Kéralum was skilled in masonry and could lay brick as well as building church pews, coffins, and whatever else was needed.
-In 1854 he was briefly transferred to the mission center in Roma, Texas, where he designed and helped build the parish church.
+In 1854, he was briefly transferred to the mission center in Roma, Texas, where he designed and helped build the parish church.
 Our Lady of Refuge Catholic Church is still in use and is part of the Roma Historic District.

 In 1856, the priest originally in charge of building the Immaculate Conception Cathedral in Brownsville, Father Verdet, was returning from a trip to France when he was drowned in a shipwreck off the Louisiana coast.
 Father Kéralum was assigned to take over for him.
 The Gothic Revival church is still in use today and is listed in the National Register of Historic Places.
 Kéralum designed and helped with the construction of many other buildings in the Brownsville mission district.

-In 1872 he helped the priests in Laredo, Texas, finish building the Cathedral of San Agustin.
+In 1872, he helped the priests in Laredo, Texas, finish building the Cathedral of San Agustin.
 He designed Our Lady of Visitation Church in Santa Maria, another Gothic Revival edifice, and St. Joseph's chapel at the Toluca Ranch in Progreso.
 He may also have designed La Lomita Chapel in Mission, Texas.